powersync-ja/flutter-database-benchmarks/README.md

 The relative runtime is expected to roughly match the SQLite performance from above, but will be slightly different because of the differences mentioned.

-For the implementation, many database engine contains two versions:
+For the implementation, most benchmarks have two versions:
 1. The default "obvious" implementation.
 Focus on ease of implementation rather than performance.
-   Only very simple performance optimizations are considered, e.g. combining writes into a single optimization.
+   * Only very simple performance optimizations are considered, for example combining writes into a single optimization.
 2. A "batched" implementation that aims to minimize the performance overhead of individual async operations.
-   This may introduce some additional complexity to batch operations, but increases performance.
+   * This may introduce some additional complexity to batch operations, but increases performance.
-   Only performance optimizations readily available in the library's documentation or examples are considered.
+   * Only performance optimizations readily available in the library's documentation or examples are considered.
-   This is done by either using a batch API provided by the library, or running synchronous operations in a separate Isolate.
+   * This is done by either using a batch API provided by the library, or running synchronous operations in a separate Isolate.

 Only asynchronous/non-blocking APIs are used, unless the code runs in a background Isolate.
 Synchronous calls have the ability to block the UI / introduce stutter, so we believe it best to avoid them completely.